chromamods/phasmophobia/README.md

 # Phasmophobia Chroma

-This is a fork of the PhasmoPhobia Config.
+This is a fork of the PhasmoPhobia Config by Fiskybusiness.
 I plan on adding a bunch of useful functions, however, uploading what I have now as an initial release.

+## FAQ
+* Q: Will this get me banned?
+* A: Probably not.
+The only anti-cheat that i've found checks for a balance over 250k (then sets it back to 100).
+* Q: I have problem X and don't know what to do.
+Help pls?
+* A: Create an issue post.
+Do not add me on Discord for bug reports.

 ## Getting Started